Azure/azure-sdk-for-go/sdk/monitor/azquery/MIGRATION.md

 | QueryClient.Execute      | LogsClient.QueryWorkspace     |
 | MetadataClient.Get and MetadataClient.Post | N/A |

+The `azquery` module does not contain the `MetadataClient`.
+For that functionality, please use the old `operationalinsights` module or [file an issue in our github repo](https://github.com/Azure/azure-sdk-for-go/issues), so we can prioritize adding it to `azquery`.

 ### Metrics name changes

 | `insights` | `azquery` |